bataras/coffeeshop/README.md

   - obvious errors (I've seen this)
   - is it trying to do too much, overkill
 - Future proof-y
-  - is the work being done a POC
+  - is the work being done as POC
   - does the library's interface appear to be generalized and abstracted enough to reasonably extensible
   - does it feel too tightly coupled for the usage model
-  - on the other hand, sometimes it's ok to knowingly adopt something that you can grow with longer term
+  - on the other hand, sometimes it's ok to knowingly adopt something with which you can grow longer term
   - balancing tech debt